Twisting Optomechanical Cavity

+Recently, it is realised that photon and quantised mechanical oscillation are coupled to each other by confining both of them in a so-called optomechanical cavity~\cite{aspelmeyer2014cavity}.
+The optomechanical cavity can be composed of a pair of mirrors one of which is suspended by a spring and movable.
+There are many architectures to confine optical and mechanical oscillation in the same place.
+For example, microdisk resonators~\cite{ hofer2010cavity, ding2011wavelength, forstner2012cavity, verhagen2012quantum} and periodic photonic structures~\cite{ chan2011laser, eichenfield2009picogram, gavartin2011optomechanical, maldovan2006simultaneous, safavi2010design, eichenfield2009optomechanical} have also been utilised, where the elastic vibrations play machanical roles.
+Alternatively, the optical and mechanical coupling have also been demonstrated by using a suspended membranes~\cite{ thompson2008strong, wilson2009cavity, favero2009optomechanics, liu2011high} and small levitated particles in optical cavities~\cite{ chang2010cavity, gonzalez2019theory, millen2015cavity, martinetz2020quantum }.
+In that configuration, the membrane vibration and the centre of mass motion and/or the wobbling motion of the particle provide mechanical degrees of freedom instead.

-Recently, it is realised that photon and quantised mechanical oscillation are coupled to each other by confining both of them in a so-called optomechanical cavity \cite{aspelmeyer2014cavity}.
-However, to the best of our knowledge, there is neither theoretical nor experimental work on coupling between mechanical twist and optical field in optomechanical systems, which would be a quantum optical counterpart of radiation torque discovered by Beth \cite{beth1935direct,beth1936mechanical}.
+However, to the best of our knowledge, there is neither theoretical nor experimental work on coupling between mechanical twist in a crystal and an optical field in optomechanical systems, which would be a quantum optical counterpart of radiation torque discovered by Beth~\cite{beth1935direct,beth1936mechanical}.
+With such an angular coupling between optical and mechanical subsystems, the optomechanical system can acquire mechanical angular momentum and hence talk to other excitations with angular momenta (or magnetism) such as electron spin which provide emerging fields of spintronics.
+Indeed, mechanical angular momenta have been utilised to manipulate spins in various systems: micromechanics~\cite{wallis2006einstein,zolfagharkhani2008nanomechanical,kobayashi2017spin,harii2019spin}, microfluidics~\cite{takahashi2016spin,kazerooni2020electron,kazerooni2021electrical}, atomic nuclei~\cite{chudo2014observation,wood2017magnetic,chudo2021barnett}, ultracold quantum gases~\cite{kawaguchi2006einstein,gawryluk2007resonant}, and quark-gluon plasma~\cite{adamczyk2017global}.
+Bringing the angular coupling will connect optomechanics to such other fields.

+In \figref{fig:am_transfer}, angular momentum transfer paths between optical, mechanical, and magnetic systems are illustrated.
+Gyromagnetic effect (e.g., Einstein-de Haas and Barnett effects) is responsible for the angular momentum exchange between mechanical and magnetic systems and extensively utilised as reviewed above.
+Magneto-optical effect (e.g., Faraday~\cite{faraday1846xli,faraday1846xlix,faraday1846xxvii} and Kerr~\cite{kerr1877xliii,kerr1878xxiv} effects) is another actor which enables angular momentum exchange beteen optical and magnetic degrees of freedom and has been utilised to analyse magnetic materials with high spatial and temporal resolutions~\cite{freeman2001advances,kirilyuk2010ultrafast,mccord2015progress,urs2016advanced,saidl2017optical,higo2018large} as well as to modulate light wave~\cite{shoji2014magneto,sun2016optical}.
+We are going to make an angular momentum transfer pathway between optical and mechanical systems.